Social-Governance-Lab/Paper-Reading/CDN/CDN, Content Distribution Network∗/readme.md

   * To be a first approximation, supposing N is 107, f(N) chosen as N 1/2, q as 10 and each node information needs 12 bytes (6 bytes for IP address and 6 for identifier), each supernode needs only about 760 KB to store the whole bound set as well as the information about all the supernodes.
 * the amount of extra traffic supernodes may incur
   * We need to perform extensive simulation study under different functions of f(N).

+## 7. Summary
+**limitations:**
+The number of content providers turning to CDNs to better service their customers is growing rapidly.
+These two facts open several new issues to the design and architecture of CDNs in the future, such as:
+* support for streaming content or real-time events
+* scalability
+* built-in security mechanism
+* and so forth